aiqualitylab/cypress-natural-language-tests/README.md

 ## GitHub Copilot Integration

 This repository includes GitHub Copilot instructions and skills to help you work more efficiently with AI assistance.
-See [GITHUB_COPILOT_SETUP.md](.github/GITHUB_COPILOT_SETUP.md) for details.

 ### Available Copilot Skills